UseToolSuite UseToolSuite

 }

-Flexbox perfectly wraps the elements based on their intrinsic word length.
-“C++” gets exactly the space it needs, and “Kubernetes” seamlessly drops to the next line when the primary axis boundary is breached.
+Flexbox wraps elements based on their intrinsic width.
+“C++” gets exactly the space it needs, and “Kubernetes” drops to the next line when the row runs out of room.

-The Problem: Centering a modal or loading spinner absolutely perfectly in the middle of the screen vertically and horizontally.
+The Problem: centering a modal or spinner exactly in the middle of the screen, vertically and horizontally.

 5. Layout Rendering Performance & CPU Thrashing